aleshing/AGMRF_code/README.md

  - Multi-Country contains code used to reproduce the application estimating U5MR at the subnational level across multiple countries
- - Rwanda contains code used to reproduce the application estimating U5MR at the national level in Rwanda=
+ - Rwanda contains code used to reproduce the application estimating U5MR at the national level in Rwanda
  - Simulations contains code used to reproduce the simulation study